jesperkristensen58/ERC20TokenModified/README.md

 We are going to implemented multiple changes to the ERC20 contract to create a custom Token.
 For how to run this code, please see the bottom of this documentation.

-The task is this:
-You must extend the OpenZeppelin ERC20 implementation.
-You will may need to override some of the internal functions to achieve the specified functionality.
+The task is this: "You must extend the OpenZeppelin ERC20 implementation.
+You will may need to override some of the internal functions to achieve the specified functionality."

 <h2>Deliverables</h2>
     ERC20 with god-mode